Rudragupta-1/iNOTEBOOK/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

----

-For any further questions or help, feel free to contact the repository owner.
+For any further questions or help, feel free to contact me.
 Happy coding!